rescuezilla/nbdkit/README.md

 * python development libraries
 * python unittest to run the test suite
 * boto3 is required to run the S3 plugin written in Python
+* google-cloud-storage is required to run the gcs plugin written in Python

 For the OCaml plugin: